 Every day of the year (please check availability in our groups).

-Cusco, Cachora APurimac Valley, Santa Rosa, Marmpata, Choquequiraw, Cachora, Cusco
+Cusco, Saywite, Cachora, Apurimac Valley, Santa Rosa, Marampata, Choquequiraw, Cachora, Cusco

 - Daily departures are available along the year, the recommended period for this trek is April to October.